Last updated on February 17th, 2018 at 01:09 pm

 Congratulations!
 You have completed your quilt top and now you are ready to layer the backing, batting, and quilt top.
-The information that follows will guide you through the remaining tasks.
+The information that follows will guide you through the remaining tasks of finishing a quilt.

 Preparing to Quilt